razman786/blimpy/README.md

 The installation can fail if a system dependency is not installed.
 Please refer to the [dependencies.txt](./dependencies.txt) file for a list of system dependencies.

 #### Debian/Ubuntu
-For Debian/Ubuntu systems, make sure that `curl` installed and you have `sudo` access.
+For Debian/Ubuntu systems, make sure that `curl` is installed and you have `sudo` access.
 Install the required system dependencies with the following command:
 ```
 curl https://raw.githubusercontent.com/UCBerkeleySETI/blimpy/master/dependencies.txt | xargs -n 1 sudo apt install --no-install-recommends -y
 ```